Water terms can be confusing, especially where water footprints are concerned.

-Confused about the difference between “water footprint” and “virtual water?”
-Wondering what makes up a water footprint?
-Read on to learn how water is connected to food, energy and household goods.
+A glossary of water footprint terminology can help people understand the difference between “water footprint” and “virtual water” and how water is connected to food, energy and household goods.

 Download a [PDF] version of this glossary.